curvegrid/go-ethereum-wiki/Developers'-Guide.md

 ### Metrics and monitoring

-`geth` can do node behaviour monitoring, aggregation and show perfomance metric charts.
+`geth` can do node behaviour monitoring, aggregation and show performance metric charts.
 Read about [metrics and monitoring](https://github.com/ethereum/go-ethereum/wiki/Metrics-and-Monitoring)

 ### Add and update dependencies